Nyholm/sunflower/README.md

-# Symfony nano kernel
+# Sunflower

-This is a super small kernel that is used to build a dependency injection container.
+Sunflower is a super small application kernel that is used to build a dependency injection container.
 This kernel is useful for microservices and applications that dont use HTTP.
 Say; reading from a queue or application invoked by AWS Lambda.

 With this kernel you can use normal Symfony service definition with auto wiring and all!